huggingface/transformers/docs/source/tokenizer_summary.rst

 Summary of the tokenizers
 -----------------------------------------------------------------------------------------------------------------------

 On this page, we will have a closer look at tokenization.

+.. raw:: html

+   <iframe width="560" height="315" src="https://www.youtube.com/embed/VFp38yj8h3A" title="YouTube video player"
+   frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope;
+   picture-in-picture" allowfullscreen></iframe>

-As we saw in :doc:`the preprocessing tutorial
-<preprocessing>`, tokenizing a text is splitting it into words or subwords, which then are converted to ids through a
+As we saw in :doc:`the preprocessing tutorial <preprocessing>`, tokenizing a text is splitting it into words or subwords, which then are converted to ids through a look-up table.
-look-up table.
 Converting words or subwords to ids is straightforward, so in this summary, we will focus on splitting a text into words or subwords (i.e. tokenizing a text).
 More specifically, we will look at the three main types of tokenizers used in 🤗 Transformers: :ref:`Byte-Pair Encoding (BPE) <byte-pair-encoding>`, :ref:`WordPiece <wordpiece>`, and :ref:`SentencePiece <sentencepiece>`, and show examples of which tokenizer type is used by which model.

 Note that on each model page, you can look at the documentation of the associated tokenizer to know which tokenizer type was used by the pretrained model.
 For instance, if we look at :class:`~transformers.BertTokenizer`, we can see